floppyhammer/pathfinder-cpp/README.md

 * Open `demo/android-gles` or `demo/android-vulkan` in Android Studio.
 * Build and run.

-### Web (for Windows)
+### Web

-1. Change shader version to `#version 300 es` in all related shaders.

-2. Regenerate shaders.

-3. Have the emscripten environment set up.
+1. Have the emscripten environment set up.

-4. Convert the CMake project to a makefile project using CMake GUI.
+2. Convert the CMake project to a makefile project using CMake GUI.
     * Locate the source code.
     * Configurate.
-    * Specify `MinGW Makefiles` as the generator.
+    * Specify `MinGW Makefiles` (Windows) or `Unix Makefiles` (Linux) as the generator.
     * Specify toolchain file for cross-compiling.
       `[path_to_your_emsdk]/emsdk/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake`
     * Generate.

-5. Go to the folder containing the generated makefile.
+3. Go to the folder containing the generated makefile.
+Build with:

-   `[path_to_your_emsdk]/emsdk/emsdk activate latest`
-   `[path_to_your_emsdk]/emsdk/upstream/emscripten/emmake make`
+   `emmake make`

+4. Go to `demo/web` to serve a website.